-What No One Will Tell You About Visiting Dubrovnik
+Dubrovnik – What No One Will Tell You About Visiting!

-Using all our resources and after much research we decided to not stay in the main town and booked a campsite in Kupari.
-You can also find cheaper accommodation like we did by staying outside of the main city.
+Using all our resources and after much research, we decided not to stay in the main town of Dubrovnik and booked a campsite in Kupari.
+You can also find cheaper accommodation like we did by staying outside of the main city of Dubrovnik.
 For 15 Euro a night, our campsite was located about 20 minutes down the road.
-You can access Dubrovnik from here by local bus, but we decided that the more fun way (and also an excuse to make an experience out of it) was to travel by boat.
+You can access Dubrovnik from here by local bus, but we decided that the more fun way (and also an excuse to make an experience out of it) was to travel by boat!

 We decided to use Adriana Cavtat, the boat transfer company that our campsite suggested.
 If you travel to Dubrovnik and want to take the same boat, I don’t recommend using this company.
 The transfer itself is lovely but they are never on time and often get full from the previous stops so you can’t get on the boat that you have been waiting 40 minutes for.
 It isn’t worth the hassle and there are other providers who seemed more reliable.
 The views on the journey are awesome, arriving into and departing from Dubrovnik this way is just magical so I highly recommend getting on a boat at some point during your stay.